Build a Raised Bed Garden: Quick, Easy, Cheap

-Coconut husks, or coir is a renewable resource.
+Coir is a renewable resource.
 Peat comes out of bogs that took millions of years to create and is rapidly being depleted.
-Technically peat is a renewable resource, but few of us have a million years to wait.
+Technically, peat is a renewable resource, but few of us have a million years to wait.

-Bury food scraps, shredded paper, dust bunnies and drier lint while building the block bed.
+Bury food scraps, shredded paper, dust bunnies, and dryer lint while building the block bed.
 Be creative.
 Suitable organic matter includes those sad limp green things in the crisper and old, holey cotton socks.

 5" Square Containers

-Nasturtium, "Cup of Sun" tumbles over the edge of the raised bed.
+Nasturtium, "Cup of Sun" tumbles over the edge of the raised bed in the photo above.
 Flowers in the garden attract pollinators and cover soil to prevent weeds.

-I think the border of 5" squares are a bonus.
-Will the little 5" squares will be hotter or cooler than the raised bed?
+I think the border of 5" squares in the concrete blocks are a bonus.
+Will the little 5" squares be hotter or cooler than the raised bed?
 I will experiment with a raised bed bordered with herbs.

 I'll try the small "Spicy Globe" basil plants and little clumps of chives, parsley, chervil, cilantro, cutting celery, or the small "Signet Starfire" marigold.